 In some towns or countries that are quite expensive, I am willing to go basic to save money.
 When I was backpacking around for months at a time, the cheaper the better.
 Now I travel during two-week vacations, I spend more money on hotels and stay in nicer places.
 You need to decide what you are willing to spend and look in that price range.

-This is an indication of the quality of the hotel.
-However, there is sometimes quite a rage of quality within in the same star rating.
+If you’re not sure how to pick a good hotel, official ratings can give an indication of the quality of the hotel.
+However, bear in mind that there is sometimes quite a range of quality within the same star rating.
 It can also be more of an indication of amenities than quality of rooms.

 I mean this in terms of the temperature season (summer, winter…), but also the booking season (high season, low season, shoulder season).